woodxiang/supreium-headless-gl/README.md

 # gl
 `gl` lets you create a WebGL context in node.js without making a window or loading a full browser environment.

-It aspires to be fully conformant to the WebGL 1.0.2 specification.
+It aspires to fully conform to the [WebGL 1.0.3 specification](https://www.khronos.org/registry/webgl/specs/1.0.3/).

 ## Example